hendriku/fe-bp/README.md

 ## Notice

-Use it for whatever you want, but don't hold my liable.
+Use it for whatever you want, but don't hold me liable.

 Hendrik Ulbrich © 2018